Pond dipping in Bury Rangers

 What to bring to school

-Please bring book bags everyday so that children can read their books during the school day or change them for a new one.
+Please bring book bags with reading records and books in everyday so that children can read their books during the school day or change them for a new one.

 When to arrive

-Little Owl class will start school at 8.40 - please drop your child off at the 'Learning Garden' gate.
+Little Owl class will now join the rest of the school in coming through the side gate onto the main playground.
+The gate is open from 8:35 - 8:40.
 At the end of the day, please wait on the playground and I will send your child to you at 3.15.
 Please let Mrs Clark know if someone else is picking your child up and write it in the 'going home book' that can be found in the front office.

 Class Dojo is a reward system we use alongside another behaviour system called Good to be Green.
 Class Dojo is an online platform where parents can be involved and notified when their child has received a dojo for something positive in school, and what they have achieved it for.
 In Little Owls we also use Class Dojo as a way of parents being able to see some of the things the children are doing at school during the week via the class story section.
 Please let me know if you need any help accessing this.